AndreiDodu/JLock/README.md

 # JLock
-A mini jar to ensure the uniqueness of execution of an java application.
+A jar to ensure the uniqueness of execution of an java application.

 ![example](https://raw.githubusercontent.com/AndreiDodu/JLock/master/example_a.png)